mikefactorial/SqlVirtualEntityDataProvider/README.md

 Features:

-Display SQL Tables as Virtual Entities using only a connection string to your SQL instance Automatically convert FetchXml queries to SQL (Limited but will include more capabilities going forward) Automatically convert integer key values to guids without the need for a guid column in the Azure SQL table Display Virtual Entities as lookups on OOB or custom entities or other virtual entities.
+Display SQL Tables as Virtual Entities using only a connection string to your SQL instance Automatically convert FetchXml queries to SQL via Sql4Cds.
+Automatically convert integer key values to guids without the need for a guid column in the Azure SQL table Display Virtual Entities as lookups on OOB or custom entities or other virtual entities.